PhilippeMarcMeyer/vanillaSelectBox/README.md

 ```

 #### History :

+v0.78 : Stop using inline styles in the main button.
+You can steal use keepInlineStyles:true to use the legacy behaviour

 v0.77 : Work on place holder with bastoune help => still seems to lose placeholder value on multiple dropdown checkall